makew0rld/amfora/README.md

 ### Homebrew

-If you use [Homebrew](https://brew.sh/), you can install Amfora through the official tap.
+If you use [Homebrew](https://brew.sh/), you can install Amfora through the my personal tap.
 ```
 brew tap makeworld-the-better-one/tap
 brew install amfora